djplaner/blog/docs/2009/06/02/attending-lectures-is-old-school-what-else-is/index.md

 ---
-title: "Attending lectures is &#039;old school&#039; - what else is?"
+title: Attending lectures is 'old school' - what else is?
 date: 2009-06-02 14:16:03+10:00
 categories: ['elearning', 'ilecture']
 type: post